Molly Ringwald Comes To ‘Riverdale,’ As Cole Sprouse Talks About Becoming Jughead Jones

 Mr. Perry explains that Fred is concerned that Mary will try to reassert herself as Archie’s mother and take the teenager away from the home he’s come to know, since the Andrews separated.
 It won’t just be upsetting to Archie, but also to Fred, who has come to self identify as a single parent, as much as a businessman.
 A custody battle may be more devastating to Fred Andrews than he ever realized.

 For Archie, K.J.
 Apa suggests his Riverdale character sees things entirely different.
-His family has been reunited and, if they can come together peaceably, regardless of the reason, he feels they can take further steps towards reconciliation.
+His family has been reunited, and if they can come together peaceably, regardless of the reason, he feels they can take further steps towards reconciliation.

 “I think for Archie, he loves both his dad and his mom, but I reckon there’s definitely a part of him that wants his parents — for a minute — to get back together again and he can see his mom being home again in Riverdale,” Apa said.
 “It’s bringing back all these memories of them being a proper family and that was ideal to him.”